Google’s high-quality virtual reality platform for Android, Daydream, is here, and so is the search giant’s headset — Daydream View.

-Google is jumping feet-first into virtual reality with Daydream, a virtual reality platform the company unveiled at its I/O developer conference in May.
-Daydream is designed from the ground up for high-fidelity VR experiences — apps and games from pioneers in the mobile VR industry.
-It’s Google’s strongest attempt yet at muscling into a market that competitors like Facebook’s Oculus, HTC, and others have already begun to corner.
+The platform is Google’s strongest attempt yet at muscling into a market that competitors like Facebook’s Oculus, HTC, and others have already begun to corner.
 And more broadly speaking, it’s a show of confidence in a burgeoning medium that some say has the potential to upend entire industries.

 Wondering what’s up with Daydream?
 Not to worry.
-We’ve rounded up all the pertinent details, juicy rumors, and fresh-off-the-press news for your perusal.
-Bookmark our handy guide to Google’s VR and never worry again about which phones support it, which apps are debuting on it, and just when it’s finally, officially launching.
+We’ve rounded up all the pertinent details and fresh-off-the-press news for your perusal.
+Bookmark our handy guide to Google’s VR and never worry again about which phones support it, which apps are debuting on it, and which headsets support it.